samflanagan/cdk-workshop/README.md

 # This is an updated version of the cdkworkshop.com code
 This repo contains updated code for the CDK TypeScript workshop at https://cdkworkshop.com/20-typescript.html.
 The code has been updated for compatibility with CDK v2.130 and JavaScript SDK v3.
+The repo contains a Dev Container, configured for AWS CDK and SAM-CLI, etc.

 # Welcome to your CDK TypeScript project